TTT1066/HP42s-DM42-Register-Browser/README.md

 Overview
-SREGS is a compact 314-byte program designed for HP42S and DM42 calculators to provide a simple, menu-driven interface for browsing and manipulating indirect registers.
+SREGS is a compact 314-byte program designed for HP-42s, Swissmicro DM42 and Free42 calculators to provide a simple, menu-driven interface for browsing and manipulating indirect registers.
 It allows users to quickly view, modify, and transfer values between the X-register and indirect memory locations using intuitive key mappings.